-With big corporations like Amazon and Starbucks dominating global and local markets, the small business owner was previously at a severe disadvantage.
-Multinational companies have millions to spend on marketing, establishing trustworthy and recognizable brands.
-Most consumers will flock to these corporate giants because of their names alone.
+With big corporations dominating global and local markets, small business owners were previously at a severe disadvantage.
+Multinational companies have millions to spend on marketing and establishing recognizable brands.
+Most consumers have flocked to these corporate giants because of their names alone.

-Without gargantuan marketing budgets, small business owners had to struggle to establish footholds in their local markets.
-This, however, has changed.
+Without gargantuan marketing budgets, small business owners had to struggle to make an impact and establish footholds in their local markets.
+However, we know it has changed.

-Over the course of the last decade or two, social media has provided increasingly versatile and accessible marketing tools to small businesses, not to mention incredibly cost-effective with a high ROI.
-Nowadays, social media marketing is central to the advertising strategies of businesses both large and small, and those mom-and-pop stores we all know and love have a fighting chance once more.
+Over the course of the last decade or two, social media has provided increasingly versatile and accessible (not to mention incredibly cost-effective with a high ROI) marketing tools to small businesses.
+Nowadays, social media marketing is central to the advertising strategies of businesses both large and small, and those local stores we all know and love have a fighting chance once more.

 The reach that you, as a business owner, have at your fingertips with social media marketing is remarkable.
 With minimal expenditure, you can ensure that your target audience will see the information you want them to see on a regular basis.